Data modeling

 Fixed operations, varying data

 In situations where one needs to model a fixed set of operations that clients will use, but the data that implements those operations are not fixed ahead of time, the approach in C++ and the approach in Rust are the same.
-In both cases interfaces that defines the required operations are defined.
+In both cases interfaces that define the required operations are defined.
 Concrete types, possibly defined by the client, implement those interfaces.

 This way of modeling data can make use of either dynamic or static dispatch, each of which is covered in its own section.